-IFF is fully committed to our grantees.
-We provide tangible and intangible support to our grantees to cultivate increased impact and purposeful engagement.
+IFF is fully committed to our partners.
+We provide tangible and intangible support to our implementing partners to cultivate increased impact and purposeful engagement.

 IFF is deeply invested in the philanthropic community.
-We actively build relationships with our grantees as well as other organizations.
+We actively build relationships with our partners as well as other implementing organizations and funding partners.
 We facilitate relationships between funders in the sector and foster networks.

 IFF is dedicated to pursuing continuous learning to improve our organization and to enhance our work.
-We actively share our knowledge with our grantees and within our networks.
+We actively share our knowledge with our partners and our networks.

-IFF values diversity of opinion, approach, and background.
-We believe that a global perspective and equality of access are essential to our work.
+IFF values diversity of opinion, approach, perspective and background.
+We believe that a global perspective and equality and justice are essential to our work.

 IFF promotes transparency and honesty in ourselves and in our relationships.